 Political Appointee and Ethics Counseling.

 O’Melveny has the leading practice in Washington representing presidential executive branch and judicial appointees.
 For more than 20 years, the firm has represented political appointees in Democratic and Republican administrations, and in the current administration, has represented more than 40 individuals, including members of the Cabinet, ambassadors and others who have been selected for high government office.
 The firm also advises former government officials on post-employment rules arising from their government service, and we represent companies whose executives may be appointed to executive branch positions, or who otherwise may face special issues in dealing with government ethics regulations.
 The firm’s appointee practice was established by A.B.
 Culvahouse, Jr., counsel to President Reagan.
-Bob Rizzi, who heads the firm’s tax practice, and Ted Kassinger, former Deputy Secretary and General Counsel of the U.S. Department of Commerce (where he was the Designated Agency Ethics Official), also provide counseling and specialized advice to potential nominees for positions requiring Senate confirmation, other appointees to federal office or advisory committees, former government officials, and companies whose employees may be appointed to a federal position.
+Ted Kassinger, former Deputy Secretary and General Counsel of the U.S. Department of Commerce (where he was the Designated Agency Ethics Official), also provides counseling and specialized advice to potential nominees for positions requiring Senate confirmation, other appointees to federal office or advisory committees, former government officials, and companies whose employees may be appointed to a federal position.
 The firm’s appointee practice is able to call upon resources throughout O’Melveny to address a wide range of legal issues, including tax, securities law, executive compensation, national security, and regulatory compliance counseling, that impact executive branch and judicial nominees.

 - Representing a Senator in connection with investigations surrounding his sale of stock from federally qualified blind trusts.